-١. THE REPORT TO SHAREHOLDERS 1
+I. THE REPORT TO SHAREHOLDERS

 II.
 HISTORY OF THE COMPANY 3

 1. Date of establishment

-2. History 3
+2. Contact information

+3. History of the Company

 III.
 CORPORATE GOVERNANCE REPORT 5

-1. System of the Company
+1. System of the Company 5

 2. Information of board directors, general manager, vice general managers, associates, managers of various

-departments 7
+departments

-3. Remuneration of Directors, Supervisors, General Managers and Vice General Managers 13
+3. Remuneration of Directors, Supervisors, General Managers and Vice General Managers 14

 4. Overview of Corporate Governance

-5. Public Accountant Information 45
+5. Public Accountant Information

-6. Change accountant information: none.
+5. Change accountant information

-7. The company's board director, general manager, manager in charge of financial or accounting affairs, and the who have worked in the firm or affiliated company of the certified public accountant within the most recent shall disclose their name, title and work in the certified public accountant Period of the affiliated firm or its affiliated company: none.
+7. The company's board director, general manager, manager in charge of financial or accounting affairs, and the who have worked in the firm or affiliated company of the certified public accountant within the most recent shall disclose their name, title and work in the certified public accountant period of the affiliated firm or its

+50

-8. In the most recent year and as of the publication date of annual report, the board directors, supervisors, mana and shareholders who hold more than 10% of the shareholding ratios of equity transfers and equity pledge of 47
+3. In the most recent year and as of the publication date of the annual report, board directors, supervisors, mana

-9. The shareholding ratio accounts for the top 10 shareholders, who are related persons, spouses, second paren 48 ts, etc.
+and shareholders who hold more than 10% of shareholding ratios of equity transfers and equity pledge change.
+The shareholding ratio accounts for top 10 shareholders, related persons, spouses, second parents, etc es: 51

-10. The number of shares held by the company's Board Director, supervisors, managers, and businesses direct indirectly controlled by the company in the same reinvested enterprise, and combined calculation of the
+10. The number of shares held by board directors, supervisors, managers, and businesses directly or indirectly

+controlled by the company in the same reinvested enterprise, and combined calculation of the comprehensive shareholding ratio.
-comprehensive shareholding ratio

 IV.
 MARKET AND SHARES

-1. Capital and Shares
+1 V .
+I. Capital and shares

-2. Corporate debt handling situation: None.
-53
+2. Corporate debt handling situation: None

 3. Handling of special shares: None.
+59

-Circumstances for handling overseas depositary receipts: None.
-Employee stock option certificate processing situation: None.
-53
+4. Circumstances for handling overseas depositary receipts: None

+5. Employee stock option certificate processing situation: None.

-5. Employee stock option certificate processing situation: None6.
-Circumstances for restricting employee rights to new shares: None 53
+5. Circumstances for restricting employee rights to new shares: None

 7. M&A or transfer of shares of other companies to issue new shares: None

-8. Implementation status of fund utilization plan:
+3. Implementation status of fund utilization plan

 V. OPERATION

 ٧. 1.
 Business overview

-2. Market and Sales 66
+2. Market and Sales

 3. Full-time Employee

 4. Environmental Protection Expenses

-5. Labor Relations
+5. Labor Relations 76

-6. Important contract 74
+5. Important contracts

 VI.
-FINANCIAL OVERVIEW 75
+FINANCIAL OVERVIEW

-1.Concise balance sheet and comprehensive income statement for the most recent five years 75
+1. Concise balance sheet and comprehensive income statement for the most recent five years

-2. Financial analysis in the last five years
+2. Financial analysis in the last five years 84

-3. Audit Committee Audit Report of the most recent financial report 83
+3. Audit Committee Audit Report of the most recent financial report 87

-4. Consolidated financial report for the most recent year, verified by an accountant 84
+4. Consolidated financial report for the most recent year, verified by an accountant

-5. The individual financial report of the most recent year that has been verified by an accountant 141
+5. The individual financial report of the most recent year that has been verified by an accountant

+For company and its affiliates in the most recent year and as of the date of publication of annual report, if fin difficulties occur, their impact on the company's financial status should be stated ancial

 VII.
-FINANCIAL STATUS AND FINANCIAL PERFORMANCE REVIEW ANALYSIS AND RISK ISSUES 202
+FINANCIAL STATUS AND FINANCIAL PERFORMANCE REVIEW ANALYSIS AND RISK ISSUES

-1. Financial Status
+, 11.
+1. Financial status

 2. Financial performance

-3. Cash Flow
+3. Cash flow

 4. The impact of major capital expenditures on financial operations in the most recent year

-5. The reinvestment policy in the most recent year and the main reason for profit or loss and its improvement p lan
+5. The reinvestment policy in the most recent year and main reason for profit or loss and its improvement plan

-and investment plan for the next year 6.
-Analysis and evaluation of risk issues 206
+investment plan for the next year 206

+5. Analysis and evaluation of risk issues 207

-7. Other important items: none
+7. Other important items

+VIII SPECIAL RECORDS

-VIII.
-SF PECIAL RECORDS 210 1.
-Related information of related companies 210 2.
-In the most recent year and as of the date of publication of the annual report, the handling of privately placed securities: none 3.
-Status of holding or disposing of the company's stocks by subsidiaries in the most recent year and as of the da te of publication of the annual report: none 210 4.
-Other necessary supplementary explanation items: none 210 5.
-Matters that have a significant impact on shareholders' equity or securities prices as specified in the second paragraph of Article 36 of the Securities Exchange Law: none.
-210
+1. Related information of related companies 210

+2. In the most recent year and as of the date of publication of annual report, the handling of privately placed securities 210 3.
+Status of holding or disposing of the company's stocks by subsidiaries in the most recent year and as of the day te of publication of the annual report 210 4.
+Other necessary supplementary explanation items 210 5.
+Matters that have a significant impact on shareholders' equity or securities prices as specified in the second paragraph of Article 36 of the Securities Exchange Law 210

-1. The Report to Shareholders
+I. The Report to Shareholders